aliceriot/vpm/README.md

 ### startup / install

-I'm planning to write the thing in Purescript, and publish a usable 'binary' (compiled JS) on `npm`, so a user shouldn't need to do anything other than:
+I'm planning to write the thing in Nodejs, and publish it on `npm`, so a user shouldn't need to do anything other than:

 ```
 npm install -g vim-package-manager